Switching Host Agencies? Here’s 5 Things to Consider.

 Even with your 20/20 hindsight, you’ll still want to thoroughly research your options and keep your search organized as you leave your first host agency.
 As you develop your niche and expertise, your needs from a host agency will change.
 The research process can begin before you even thinking different hosts.

 As soon as you get a creeping feeling that you may want to pursue other options, start laying the groundwork for what your "dream host agency" would look like.

 When you look for a host the second time around, chances are that your search will be a lot more specific.
 You have honed your niche.
 You've increased your expertise.
-You can revisit our "Tips on How to Find the Best Host Agency" and download our cheatsheet in order to help keep track of everything you want . . . to the smallest detail.
+You know just what you need.

 5. Consider Consortium and BDM Relationships when Switching Host Agencies

 For Sheri, switching to a host with a different consortium affiliation was a must for her growing luxury travel agency.
 For Nikki, who liked the tools offered by her former consortium, finding a new host that affiliated with the same consortium as her former host was a priority.

 Consortia affiliation can be a major consideration when thinking about switching host agencies.
 If there are tools from the host agency that you can't live without (or don't want to relearn!), you can factor in which of those tool originate from the host's consortium.
 Switching to a host under a new consortium can make your learning curve even steeper (another factor that can impact your transition time).

 As you narrow down your host list, you'll want to keep in mind which of those qualities are rooted in their consortium affiliation.